platformsh/platformsh-docs/src/configuration/routes/https.md

         spec: '0 10 3 * *'
         cmd: |
             if [ "$PLATFORM_BRANCH" = master ]; then
-                platform variable:set _redeploy "$(date)" --yes --no-wait
+                platform redeploy --yes --no-wait
             fi
 ```

-The above cron task will run on the 3rd of the month at 10 am (UTC), and, if the current environment is the master branch, it will run `platform variable:set` on the current project and environment.
+The above cron task will run on the 3rd of the month at 10 am (UTC), and, if the current environment is the master branch, it will run `platform redeploy` on the current project and environment.
 The `--yes` flag will skip any user-interaction.
-The `--no-wait` flag will cause the command to complete immediately rather than waiting for the snapshot to complete.
+The `--no-wait` flag will cause the command to complete immediately rather than waiting for the redeploy to complete.
 We recommend adjusting the cron schedule to whenever is off-peak time for your site, and to a random day within the month.

 > **warning**
 >